DizNicolasAmor/brownie-simple-token/README.md

-# brownie-simple-message
+# brownie-simple-token

 This is a dApp built with brownie.
-The user can get a message from the blockchain and update it.
+It is an ERC20 token.

 ## Requirements: